-WIND REPORT In support of the President's all-of-the-above energy strategy to diversify our nation's power supplies, DOE has released a new report that looks at the future of wind power through 2050, as well as economic benefits that come with a robust wind industry.
-The report, "Wind Vision: A New Era for Wind Power in the United States," highlights the importance of wind in the nation's energy portfolio, offers a roadmap for further development, and considers barriers and steps to advance wind energy to 35% of national electricity demand to 2050.
-Wind supplied 4.5% of electricity demand in 2013.
+WIND REPORT In support of the President's energy strategy to diversify the nation's power supplies, the Department of Energy (DOE) has released a new report that looks at the future of wind power through 2050, as well as economic benefits that come with a robust wind industry.
+The report, "Wind Vision: A New Era for Wind Power in the United States," highlights the importance of wind in the nation's energy portfolio, offers a roadmap for further development, and considers barriers and steps to advance wind energy to 35% of national electricity demand by 2050.
+(Wind supplied 4.5% of electricity demand in 2013.)

-DSIRE UPGRADE The Department of Energy (DOE) and the North Carolina Clean Energy Technology Center launched a new version of their renewable energy incentives database, DSIRE that makes it easier for citizens to find information.
+DSIRE UPGRADE DOE and the North Carolina Clean Energy Technology Center launched a new version of their renewable energy incentives database (i.e., DSIRE) that makes it easier for citizens to find information.
 The improvements include:

-- Expanded data accessibility with information on over 2,800 active policies and incentives for all renewable energy and energy efficiency technologies; - An application program interface (API) freely available for download that contains all of the data on DSIRE in an easy-to-read format; - Interactive maps so that users can customize policy maps in real-time based on their preferences and needs; and - Enhanced search that allows users to find incentives by zip code.
+- Expanded data accessibility with information on over 2,800 active policies and incentives for all renewable energy and energy efficiency technologies; - An application program interface (API) freely available for download that contains all of the data on DSIRE in an easy-to-read format;

+- Interactive maps so that users can customize policy maps in real-time based on their preferences and needs; and - Enhanced search that allows users to find incentives by zip code.